wting/autojump/docs/body.md

   want to jump a directory called `--music`, try using `j music` instead of `j --music`.

-- jumpapplet (bug #59)

-    Does not work in Gnome 3 shell or LDXE.

 ## FILES

 If installed locally, autojump is self-contained in _~/.autojump/_.